Mostly Resilient

 No. We don't think AI will replace Special Education Teachers, Elementary School, though we do expect the job to change.

-AI is already reshaping the busier parts of this role.
-Nearly 60% of special education teachers used AI to help develop IEPs or Section 504 plans during the 2024-25 school year, and teachers who use these tools weekly can save up to six weeks of work over a school year [2].
+AI is already reshaping the busiest corners of this role.
+Nearly 60% of special education teachers used AI to help develop IEPs or 504 plans during the 2024 to 2025 school year, and teachers who use these tools weekly may save up to six weeks of work over a year [2].
 Adaptive learning platforms and communication tools like text-to-speech and captioning are also giving students with disabilities new ways to access learning [1].
-That is real, meaningful change.
+That is real, meaningful help for a profession stretched thin by shortages and burnout [3].

 Reveal More